THE FIRST AUTOMOBILE ADVERTISEMENT!

 August 13, 1898

 The Winton Motor Carriage Co. of Cleveland, Ohio advertises “THE WINTON MOTOR CARRIAGE.”
-In an ad headed “DISPENSE WITH A HORSE”, the company’s new horseless carriage is said to travel at a speed between 3 and 20 miles per hour with no vibration.
-“Kane’s Famous First Facts” notes this as the very first advertisement for an automobile.
-Great sketch of the car as well.
+In a bold ad headed: “DISPENSE WITH A HORSE”, the company’s new horseless carriage is said to travel at a speed between 3 and 20 miles per hour with no vibration.
+“Kane’s Famous First Facts” along with numerous websites note this to be the very first advertisement for an automobile.
+Intricate illustration of the car as well.

 This photo-filled illustrated newspaper is also simply loaded with shots of the destroyed Spanish fleet at the Battle of Manila Bay during the ongoing Spanish-American War.
 Admiral Dewey’s U.S. battleships massacred Admiral Cervera’s ships in a decisive encounter in the Philippines.